-	Major never moves, but when I am finished with saddling he will lift his left front foot so I can clean it.
-He then relaxes on his left rear which I pick up and clean and we go to the right side and the same thing happens.
-When his feet are cleaned, I get on and we take a few turns around the round pen and head for the gate, which is a cowboy gate.
-I pull the gate to the open position and he moves around the gate to the outside but close enough that I can easily close the gate and latch it.
+Major never moves, but when I am finished with saddling, he will lift his left front foot so I can clean it.
+He then relaxes on his left rear, which I pick up and clean, and we go to the right side, and the same thing happens.
+When his feet are cleaned, I get on, and we take a few turns around the round pen and head for the gate, which is a cowboy gate.
+I pull the gate to the open position, and he moves around the gate to the outside but close enough that I can easily close the gate and latch it.

 Major is trained in Western pleasure, reining, trail, and roping.
 He is definitely an all-around horse for cowboys!
-When we head down the road he watches his surroundings and does not appear to get scared at much of anything.
+When we head down the road, he watches his surroundings and does not appear to get scared at much of anything.

 We Take a Leisurely Ride

 We usually ride for an hour, then I will get off and loosen the girth and allow him to graze, which is easy since I use the hackamore.
-When he is done (or in an hour) I will tighten the girth and re-mount and head home.
-Once we are home, we go to the round pen and he walks up to the gate so that I can open it from the saddle.
+When he is done (or in an hour), I will tighten the girth and re-mount, then head home.
+Once we are home, we go to the round pen, and he walks up to the gate so that I can open it from the saddle.
 He moves through the gate and comes to the area where I can once again close the gate and latch it.
 Then I dismount and clean his feet again and remove the saddle and pads.
 Now he gets brushed, and he really likes that.
 I brush him all over and comb his mane and tail.
 He likes all of the attention that he receives.

 Major has even learned that we are going to do some riding if I am wearing my cowboy hat.
 He will nicker quite loudly when he sees me wearing it!
-Sometimes we just go around the round pen and practice walking, trotting, etc. and certain tasks like the opening and closing of the gate while mounted.
+Sometimes we just go around the round pen and practice walking, trotting, etc., and certain tasks like the opening and closing of the gate while mounted.

 I also lay out some posts and have him step over them at the walk.
 Then I will move them closer and have him step over them.
 I step down in the stirrup on the side where he is stepping because this will shorten his stride.
 If I step down in the opposite stirrup when he takes a step, it will lengthen his stride.
-This is fun but sometimes it becomes difficult to get it right.
+This is fun, but sometimes it becomes difficult to get it right.